alipirani88/snpkit/README.md

 ## Quick Start

+Assuming you want to generate core snps for more than a few hundred samples and run the analysis in parallel on cluster.
+The default pbs resources used for parallel jobs are:

+nodes=1:ppn=4,pmem=4000mb,walltime=92:00:00

-Run variant calling on a set of PE reads with default parameters
+- Run variant calling step (All) on a set of PE reads with default parameters

 ```
 python /nfs/esnitkin/bin_group/pipeline/Github/variant_calling_pipeline/variant_call.py -type PE -readsdir /Path-To-Your/test_readsdir/ -outdir /Path/test_output_core/ -analysis output_prefix -index MRSA_USA_300 -steps All